Alert today – Alive tomorrow

 2. Make sure that car seats and boosters are properly installed.

-Children and babies need special protection in the car to prevent serious injuries and fatalities in an auto body repair toronto.
-The N.H.T.S.A. recommends that children be firmly buckled into a car seat that’s appropriate for the child’s age, height and weight.
+Children and babies need special protection in the car to prevent serious injuries and fatalities in The N.H.T.S.A. recommends that children be firmly buckled into a car seat that’s appropriate for the child’s age, height and weight.
 From birth to 12 months, infants should always ride in a rear-facing car seat; children aged 1-3 years must remain rear-facing until they reach the top height or weight limit permitted by car seat manufacturers.
 From ages 4-7 years, children should be strapped to a forward-facing vehicle seat with a harness until they outgrow it, and then move up to a booster seat until they are grown enough to safely use an adult seat belt.
 Keep kids in the backseat at least through age 12.
 Always consult with the car seat manufacturer’s instructions to install a car seat, or even better, have it properly installed at your local fire station.
 You can discover additional child car seat inspection stations in the N.H.T.S.A. site.

 3. Never text while driving.